cochranfilms/cochran-job-listings/CLEANUP_SYSTEM_README.md

 - Ensure opening the Requests tab calls `loadEquipmentRequests()` and opening the Rented tab calls `loadRentedEquipment()` to avoid stale UI after admin approvals.
 - Change: Use the selected job's start date as the single source of truth for project start across Current Jobs status/timeline and admin job assignment.
 This removes reliance on contract signed date or `profile.projectDate` for status transitions.
 - Follow-up: Ensure `contract.html` already uses `(application.eventDate || jobs[primary].date || profile.projectDate || profile.projectStart)` for displayed `projectStart`.
 No contract change required today.
+### 2025-09-12 — Team Messaging UI simplification
+- Files: `user-portal.html`
+- Cleanup: Removed the standalone "New Message" header button from the Team Messaging card.
+The bottom composer is the single entry point for starting messages, reducing duplicated controls.
+- Action if reverting: Re-add the `<div class="messaging-controls">…</div>` block inside the Team Messaging card header and restore any modal handlers like `showNewMessageModal()` if that flow is desired again.
 ### Firestore Integration Notes
 - 2025-08-20 — `index.html` job filter derived-title fix: keep this logic when refactoring.
 The filter must derive a job title from multiple fields and only exclude rows that clearly look like applicant submissions.
 Do not revert to `job.title`-only checks.